 ICT and Computing

-Pupils are taught vital areas in the computing, which are ‘Computing Science’, ‘Information Technology’ & ‘Digital Literacy’.
+Pupils are taught vital areas in computing, which are ‘Computing Science’, ‘Information Technology’, ‘Digital Literacy’ and ‘Online Safety’.
 Pupils will learn skills such as writing/debugging computer programs and algorithms; constructing flowcharts to control systems; researching, analysing and presenting information; staying safe online and on mobile devices.
 Pupils also use skills taught across the curriculum, further develop their numeracy, literacy and communication skills.

 Based on their suitability, pupils are entered for an exciting range of qualifications.
 These include WJEC Entry Pathways (Entry Level 1, Entry Level 2,

-Entry Level 3 or Level 1); OCR Entry Level Computing Science; OCR GCSE Computing Science.
+Entry Level 3 or Level 1) or OCR Entry Level Computing Science.

 ICT and Computing Curriculum Overview